"It is a happy talent to know how to play."

 Member of the Board

-Betsy, president of Playcare, Inc., playground designer and playground safety expert, believes that all play and learning settings should be “safe, healthy and supportive of the growth process.”
+Betsy, former president of Playcare, Inc., playground designer and playground safety expert, believes that all play and learning settings should be “safe, healthy and supportive of the growth process.”
 She maintains that a good playground design is “a space where children can explore themselves and their world with as few rules and as little adult interventions as possible.”